2016 England rugby union tour of Australia

-England won all three matches—the first time it had won a test series in Australia.
-After defeating the hosts in the second match, England retained the Cook Cup and achieved second place in the World Rugby Rankings, demoting Australia to fourth.
-Australia had not lost every match in a home series since being "whitewashed" by South Africa in 1971.
+England won all three matches, the first time they had won a test series in Australia.
+After defeating the hosts in the second match, England retained the Cook Cup and achieved second place in the World Rugby Rankings, while Australia dropped to fourth.
+Australia had not been "whitewashed" in a home series since losing all three tests to South Africa in 1971.

-The Australian media joked about the England rugby team after the third test as the United Kingdom had voted to leave the European Union just two days earlier.
+After the third test, two days after the United Kingdom had voted to leave the European Union, The Courier-Mail joked that a second continent now hated England as a result of the tour.

 Fixtures

 Squads

 Note: Ages, caps and clubs are as per 11 June, the first test match of the tour.

 England

 On 22 May, Eddie Jones named a 32-man squad for England's tour of Australia.
 An additional 5 players (Dave Attwood, Luther Burrell, Ollie Devoto, Matt Kvesic, Tommy Taylor) were also named ahead of the test match against Wales on 29 May, the day after the Aviva Premiership final between Saracens and Exeter Chiefs.
 Ben Te'o, whose mother is English, was named in the squad, despite playing for Irish province Leinster, since he will be moving to Worcester Warriors for the 2016/17 season, making him eligible for selection.

 On 30 May, Luther Burrell replaced Manu Tuilagi in the touring squad after Tuilagi withdrew from the squad due to injury.